What you should know

 The safety of each vaccine is thoroughly studied before it is approved for use.

 By the time a vaccine is approved for use in Canada, its safety will have been studied for many years through a variety of methods.
-It can take 10 years or longer for a vaccine to be developed, tested, and finally approved for use by Health Canada.
+It can take up to 10 years or longer for a vaccine to be developed, tested, and finally approved for use by Health Canada.
 This process takes a long time in order to gather all the scientific information necessary to ensure that a vaccine is safe and effective.
 Learn more.

 Vaccine safety monitoring is ongoing.